MechanicalRock/mechanicalrock.github.io/_posts/2021-04-28-fed-talk-s01e02-theme-providers.md

 }
 ```

-Then Add the new section to our App:
+Then add the new section to our App:

 ```tsx
 // src/app.tsx